View FREE Lessons!

 Economic activity expands and contracts over time.
-Usually a country's economy grows.
-Output measured in real gross domestic product (RGDP) increases.
+Usually, a country’s economy grows.
+Output measured in the real gross domestic product (RGDP) increases.
 However, it is normal for economies to experience periods when economic output decreases.
 These periods of economic contractions are called recessions.
-Recessions are marked by declining sales, lower profits and more business failures.
-Business cut production and lay off employees.
-Some of the laid off workers may accept jobs that are ill-suited for their skill level, or they may work fewer hours than they would like.
+Recessions are marked by declining sales, lower profits, and more business failures.
+Businesses cut production and lay off employees.
+Some of the laid-off workers may accept jobs that are ill-suited for their skill level, or they may work fewer hours than they would like.
 The severest of recessions are depressions.

 A recession eventually ends when the economy begins to grow again.
 RGDP increases during an expansion.
 Business sales and production increase.
 People are hired and capital is invested to meet the added demand.
 Economists refer to the cycle of an economy's expansions and recessions as a business cycle.
 The turning points in business cycles are the troughs, where a recession ends and an expansion begins, and the peaks, where an expansion ends and a recession begins.